TCP reset attack: Forging TCP resets

 In the scenario above, the TCP reset bit was sent by a computer that was one of the connection endpoints.
 It is possible for a third computer to monitor the TCP packets on the connection and then send a "forged" packet containing a TCP reset to one or both endpoints.
 The headers in the forged packet must indicate, falsely, that it came from an endpoint, not the forger.
 This information includes the endpoint IP addresses and port numbers.
 Every field in the IP and TCP headers must be set to a convincing forged value for the fake reset to trick the endpoint into closing the TCP connection.
 Properly formatted forged TCP resets can be a very effective way to disrupt any TCP connection that the forger can monitor.

 Legitimate use

 One application of a forged TCP reset is to maliciously disrupt TCP connections without the consent of the two parties that own the endpoints.
 However, network security systems using forged TCP resets have been designed as well.
 A prototype "Buster" software package was demonstrated in 1995 that would send forged resets to any TCP connection that used port numbers in a short list.
-Linux volunteers proposed doing something similar with Linux firewalls in 2000, and the open source Snort used TCP resets to disrupt suspicious connections as early as 2003.
+Linux volunteers proposed doing something similar with Linux firewalls in 2000, and open source software, such as Snort used TCP resets to disrupt suspicious connections as early as 2003.